charkster/mux_board_v1/README.md

 **Welcome to the fricken future people...** drag-n-drop the kicad_pcb file to order the board, and drag-n-drop the uf2 file to program the MCU!
 Sorry, nothing I can do about the soldering.

+Mux outputs are on the 1757268 connector, which is a Phoenix Contact connector.
+This connector can be omitted and posts can be put in the holes.

 Dual channel opamp and muxes working great, but the level-shifter schematic is incorrect (don't populate the NVT2008 part).
 The NVT2008 needs to have high value resistors connect to the VREFB and EN inputs (unlike the TI TXS01018E).

 What am I planning to do with this board?
 I need to connect two Keithley 2460 SMUs to my ASIC board to support bench trimming.
 I thought this would be a cool new lab instrument.
 The VDD PIN can be driven by the USB's 5V or externally up to 16V (mux inputs should be less than VDD).